bot-app/trading/docs/strategy-advanced.md

     There is only one `enter_tag` column, which is used for both long and short trades.
     As a consequence, this column must be treated as "last write wins" (it's just a dataframe column after all).
     In fancy situations, where multiple signals collide (or if signals are deactivated again based on different conditions), this can lead to odd results with the wrong tag applied to an entry signal.
-    These results are a consequence of the strategy overwriting prior tags - where the last tag will "stick" and will be the one freqtrade will use.
+    These results are a consequence of the strategy overwriting prior tags - where the last tag will "stick" and will be the one trading will use.

 ## Exit tag